-In a Bible Study on prayer the group that I lead, at Christ Church in Los Angeles, had a discussion on waiting on God was one of the things we must learn to do when we pray and then have to wait for the answer.
+In a Bible Study on prayer the group that I led, at Christ Church in Los Angeles, had a discussion on waiting on God.

 Here are the notes from part of our study

 The Latin imperative for “be still” is to vacate (from which we get the word vacation), so God is inviting us to take a break and allow him to be God in our daily lives.
-In addition the word translated “know” refers not only to intellectual knowledge but also to knowing God through worship and obedience.
-In your daily life, what might it look like to actually put into practice these definitions of stillness and knowledge.
+In addition, the word translated “know” refers not only to intellectual knowledge but also to knowing God through worship and obedience.
+In your daily life, what might it look like to put into practice these definitions of stillness and knowledge?

 Most of us don’t find it easy to be still and wait on God.”
 We keep taking on responsibilities and trying to accomplish more and more in our strength.
 Yet many faithful followers of God who have gone before us have learned to live life with a keen awareness of God’s perspective and our human frailty.